morgangch/morgangch/README.md

 - 💚 I’m in love with learning itself, love to code, to know, to see, to experiment, and to feel.
 Out of that, my subjects of interest are defense, history, geography, geopolitics, video games, IT.
 - 🌱 I’m currently learning C, and aim to know as mush as possible !
 - 🗣️ I'm speaking French and try to improve my English as I can.
 I aim to learn German, Danish, Swedish, and later Spanish as well.
 - ⌨️ I code in C, Python, Discord.Py, SQL.
-And I may use HTML and CSS sometimes.
+Currently learning and improving in .js (using Node), and Rust.
+And I may also use HTML and CSS sometimes.
 - 📫 You can contact me with my mail : morgan.guichard@epitech.eu !
 - 👷 I want to work in Cyber for French Defense, but am interested in Datas, AI, Fullstack, kinda everything about coding !